 At SJCHS (hereinafter referred to as 'the school') the health, safety and wellbeing of all our children is of paramount importance to all the adults who work or volunteer here.
-All our children have the right to protection, regardless of age, disability, gender reassignment, pregnancy, race, religious belief, ethnicity or sexual orientation/identity.
-They have a right to be safe in our school; this is enhanced by the adoption of the Whole School Behaviour Policy which includes our procedures for preventing and dealing with cases of bullying and a robust Code of Conduct for staff and other adults who work in school.
+All our children have the right to protection, regardless of age, sex, race, ethnicity, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation/identity (protected characteristics).
+They have a right to be safe in our school; this is enhanced by the adoption of the school's Behaviour Policy and procedures which includes our procedures for preventing and dealing with cases of bullying and a robust Code of Conduct for staff and other adults who work in school.